 The fellowship is open to untenured scholars who have received their PhDs within the past five years.
-Applicants must have received their PhD by the time the fellowship begins (no later than January 15, 2015) and their doctoral degree must be conferred no later than June 30, 2015, prior to the start day of July 1, 2015.
+Applicants must have received their PhD by the application deadline (no later than January 15, 2015) and their doctoral degree must be conferred no later than June 30, 2015, prior to the start day of July 1, 2015.
 Preference will be given to applicants whose projects focus on subjects related to the museum’s areas of collecting and reinterpret the topic via innovative methodological approaches or alternative perspectives that may cross national boundaries and art historical time periods.

 The next fellowship opportunity is July 2015 through June 2016.
 Deadline for receipt of the application is January 15, 2015.

-To apply, send a cover letter, CV, a one-page research proposal, a sample syllabus for a proposed undergraduate or graduate course, and two letters of reference (under separate cover).
+To apply, send a cover letter, CV, a one-page research proposal, a sample syllabus for a proposed undergraduate or graduate course, and two letters of reference.